Mu-L/VictoriaTraces/deployment/docker/README.md

 As a result, you won't see their logs or exit status directly in the terminal.

 If something isn’t working as expected, try the following troubleshooting steps:
 1. Run from the correct directory.
-Make sure you're running the command from the root of the [VictoriaMetrics repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
+Make sure you're running the command from the root of the [VictoriaTraces repository](https://github.com/VictoriaMetrics/VictoriaTraces).
 2. Check container status.
 Run `docker ps -a` to list all containers and their status.
 Healthy and running containers should have `STATUS` set to `Up`.
 3. View container logs.
 To inspect logs for a specific container, get its container ID from step p2 and run: `docker logs -f <containerID>`.
 4. Read the logs carefully and follow any suggested actions.